q15928/q15928.github.io/_posts/2020-04-23-aws-datalake.md

     - AWS
     - Data Lake
 ---
-There is an introductive article of AWS services which can help to build data lake in WeChat.
+There is an introductory article of AWS services which can help to build data lake in WeChat.
 I translated to English as I found it quite intuitive.
 <!--more-->

 Long time ago, when data was limited, people could remembered them without noting down, or just put knots in the ropes.